cycle4passion/svelte-attach-gsap/README.md

 ## Before we start

-To integrate JS libraries, like GSAP, would add some binding to DOM elements, then use OnMount to initialize...
+To integrate JS libraries in Svelte, like GSAP, you would add some binding to DOM elements, then use OnMount to initialize...

 ```ts
 <script lang="ts">